 2 In Round 1, if a child or a household member other than a spouse/partner served as a proxy respondent for the SP, date of birth was unintentionally skipped.
-Starting in Round 2, date of birth is collected for all proxy respondents.
+Date of birth was collected for all proxy respondents starting in Rounds 2.